jmcantrell/arch-bootstrap/README.md

 The generated image will be configured to do the following automatically:

 - Authorize any SSH public keys added to ssh-agent
-- Authorize any SSH public keys in ~/.ssh belonging to the user
+- Authorize any SSH public keys in `~/.ssh/authorized_keys`
-- Authorize any authorized SSH public keys (keys in `~/.ssh/authorized_keys`)
+- Authorize any SSH public keys in `~/.ssh` belonging to the user
 - Include any iwd pre-shared keys on the system
 - Enable Multicast DNS on the live system so it can be reached by host name
 - Set the host name of the live system to `bootstrap` or `bootstrap-$BOOTSTRAP_HOSTNAME` (if the environment variable is set)